 The studentship will prioritise knowledge exchange, and will involve collaboration with officials from the Welsh Government and the Future Generations Commissioner for Wales.
 This will include the joint organisation of two workshops where findings arising from the project will be presented.

 Welsh Language skills are desirable but not essential for this studentship.

 Collaborative studentships involve liaison with a non-academic organisation, often at many key stages of the research programme.
-This studentship is offered on either a 1+3 or +3 basis and will commence in TBA.
+This studentship is offered on either a 1+3 or +3 basis and will commence in October2018.